A range of guides, policies, toolkits and videos for professionals involved with adult safeguarding.

 HRDA (High Risk Domestic Abuse) meetings are held every Tuesday and Thursday and are , chaired by Police/MASH (Multi Agency Safeguarding Hub) with various agencies attending.
 They discuss most high-risk new referrals to ensure timely responses and interventions for families affected by domestic abuse, and refer cases to MARAC if needed.

-Read the document ‘MARAC – How to refer’ (PDF, May 2022)
+Read the document ‘MARAC – How to refer’ (May 2022)

 National Domestic Abuse Helpline